 Walter De Maria graduated with a BFA in 1957 from the University of California at Berkeley.
 He obtained an MFA from UC Berkeley in 1959.

 He created his early sculptures in the 1960s, they were influenced by Dada, Suprematism, and constructivism.
-These influences led De Maria into exploring the use of simple geometric shapes.
+These influences led De Maria to explore the use of simple geometric shapes.
 He enjoyed using industrial mediums like stainless steel and aluminum to explore form.

 He created the sculpture Cage for his friend John Milton Cage, who is famously known for his composition 4’33”.